 Voting is a right.
 But voting right is at your own appreciation.
-Every citizen who is registered to vote can vote for whoever he/she wants.
-Whether it is for his/her personal gain, for her/his ideology or to defeat the opposite candidate.
+Every citizen who is registered to vote can vote for whoever they want.
+Whether it is for their personal gain, for htheir ideology or to defeat the opposite candidate.
 In the 2016 election, Hilary Clinton won the popular vote by almost 3 million votes.
 Liberals like to repeat that number as if it should mean anything in a country that has never used the popular vote to decide an election.
 Trump won around 2,600 counties against around 500 for Clinton.
 Clinton’s 500 counties count for 64% of all the US economy.
 (But still, around 60% of the eligible voters decided not to participate in this presidential election).
 We can definetly get from this that there is a polarization of the vote.
 You have a strong chance to live near people who think the same way you do.
-Politics has not changed in the slightest since its inception.
+Politics have not changed in the slightest since its inception.
 We do not debate about ideas.
 We forget that there are two sides to a story.
 If we coexist with same minded people, we spend our time bashing the other side for all its wrong doings.
 If we spend time with different minded people, we just stand our ground and want to force our position onto them.
 We are at a time and age when we think that we’ve done it all, we conquered the moon, might soon conquer Mars and develop an artificial intelligence (AI) smarter than us.
 But we are not capable of reaching an agreement between two factions whose goal should be the same: the well being of the country and its people.

 There is no middle ground anymore.
 Both Democrats and Republicans cannot accept moderation.
 You can’t say anything about abortion to a democrat without being looked at as if you were a Mormon drinking coffee in a Church (coffee is forbidden for Mormons FYI).
 You cannot say that Blacks Lives Matter during a Republican rally without being thrown out and getting elbows to your face.
 We don’t want to see the other side’s point of view.